DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Introduction

 \section{Introduction}

-Real-world data often exhibits high-dimensional and complex structures, making their effective and interpretable visualization a crucial step in exploratory data analysis.
-Dimensionality reduction methods serve this purpose by projecting high-dimensional data into more interpretable low-dimensional representations while preserving meaningful structures.
-Among dimensionality reduction methods, principal component analysis (PCA, \citealt{hotelling1933analysis}) and $t$-distributed stochastic neighbor embedding ($t$-SNE, \citealt{maaten2008visualizing}) have emerged as two widely used methods, each with distinct strengths.
+Real-world data often exhibit complex structures, making their effective and interpretable visualization a crucial step in exploratory data analysis.
+Dimensionality reduction methods serve this purpose by projecting high-dimensional data into more interpretable low-dimensional representations while preserving meaningful structures~\citep{debodt2025lowdim}.
+Among dimensionality reduction methods, principal component analysis \citep[PCA;][]{hotelling1933analysis} and $t$-distributed stochastic neighbor embedding \citep[$t$-SNE;][]{maaten2008visualizing} have emerged as two widely used methods.
 PCA excels at capturing global structures by projecting data onto a lower-dimensional subspace in directions that maximize variance, providing a broad overview of the dataset's structure.
 In contrast, $t$-SNE is a neighbor-embedding method with the objective to map data points that are nearby in high-dimensional space close to one another in the low-dimensional embedding.
-This focus on neighbor preservation makes $t$-SNE particularly effective in preserving local structures.
+Its focus on neighborhood preservation makes $t$-SNE particularly effective in preserving local structures.
 When applied individually, both methods suffer from limitations: PCA often overlooks fine local relationships, while $t$-SNE distorts global structures in favor of local neighborhood preservation.